cake-build/website/input/docs/writing-builds/reproducible-builds/pinning-cake-version.md

 Order: 10
-Description: How to make Cake builds reproducible
+Excerpt: How to make Cake builds reproducible
 ---

 To have deterministic builds it is important that on every build the same version of Cake is used.